sksamuel/centurion/README.md

 describing that messsage.
 This pattern is used when you need to associate metadata with the message.
 The typical example would be when a correlation id is needed for a message exchange.

-#### Counting Latch
+#### Countdown Latch

-The counting latch will buffer incoming messages until a predefined limit has been reached.
+The CountdownLatch will buffer incoming messages until a predefined limit has been reached.
 Once the limit is reached it will then dispatch the buffered messages and any further messages will be sent as normal.
+This can be thought of as the actor equivalent of the Java CountdownLatch concurrency primitive.

 #### Grouping Actor